fomalstar/effective-marketer/docs/INDUSTRY_TEMPLATE_SYSTEM.md

 ### **FAQ Component System**
 **Component**: `src/components/FAQ.tsx`
 **Features**:
-- Click-to-show/hide functionality with smooth animations
+- Always expanded by default with smooth open/close animations
-- Chevron icons for visual feedback
-- Hover effects and focus states
+- Plus/minus button on the right for clean interaction
+- No hover colors or click effects for minimal design
+- Smooth transitions with `max-height` and `opacity` animations
-- Clean, modern design with borders and shadows
+- Clean, modern design with subtle borders
 - Responsive design for all screen sizes

 **Usage**: